What's the probability

 A prediction market is a pot of money split between two outcomes — YES and NO. The ratio of the split IS the probability.
 Not a formula.
 Not a calculation.
 Just how much money is on each side.

 YES shares pay $1.00 if the event happens.
 NO shares pay $1.00 if it doesn't.
-Their prices always sum to exactly $1.00.
+Their prices always sum to $1.00.
 The price IS the implied probability.
 If YES costs $0.62, the market says there's a 62% chance it happens.

-If you genuinely believe an event has an 80% chance of happening and YES shares cost $0.62, your expected value per share is (0.80 × $0.38) − (0.20 × $0.62) = +$0.18.
-A rational trader will buy until the price reaches their true belief — that's why price converges to probability.
+If you genuinely believe an event has an 80% chance and YES shares cost $0.62, your expected value is (0.80 × $0.38) − (0.20 × $0.62) = +$0.18.
+Rational traders buy until the price reaches their true belief — that's why price converges to probability.

 You don't lose a little.
 Your shares expire at exactly $0.00.
 But if you're right, you win exactly your edge — the gap between what you paid and $1.00.
 No partial outcomes.
 No averaging.
 This sharpens thinking in a way soft opinions never do.